-

 Landlords

 If you’re letting your property in England or Wales, it must have an EPC rating of ‘E’ or above to be rented or sold.
-This is due to Minimum Energy Efficiency Standards.
+This is due to the Minimum Energy Efficiency Standards Regulations.
 If you’re letting your property in Scotland, it must have an EPC rating of ‘D’ or above.

 Tenants

 If you’re thinking about renting a property, check its EPC.
 It’ll help to estimate the cost of heating and hot water, which you could use to compare energy efficiency across different properties.
-Your letting agency is legally required to provide an EPC as it could impact your energy costs.
+Your landlord is legally required to provide an EPC.

 How can you improve your EPC?